25-09-2024

 • Floss using Superfloss or water pick.
 Flossing is really important when you have a bonded retainer.
 Superfloss is a type of floss with stiffened ends.
 The hard ends make it easy to thread the floss through a gap in the front teeth and floss as you normally would behind and between the teeth.
 A water pick is also a good option for dislodging food and plaque from your mouth.

-Are permanent retainers safe?
+Are permanent dental retainers safe?

 Yes.
 The wire and the bonding agent are made of safe materials, but there is a risk of developing gum disease if you don’t floss or brush behind your retainer properly.